Mierzeszyn

-The village has a population of 800.

 Mierzeszyn was a royal village of the Polish Crown, administratively located in the Tczew County in the Pomeranian Voivodeship.
 In the past it was also called Miereszyn (1686), Miereszczyn (1717), and Mierzyszyn.

 During the World War II, on November 17, 1939, the Germans murdered the local Polish priest in the nearby village of Nowy Wiec (see Intelligenzaktion).

-There are two historic churches in the village: the Saint Bartholomew church and the Sacred Heart church.
+There are two historic churches in the village: the Saint Bartholomew's Church and the Church of the Sacred Heart of Jesus.